yourjelly/odoo/addons/wowl/doc/services/rpc.md

   Another possibility is a network error.
 In that case, the error description is simply an object `{type: 'network'}`.

+## Specialized behaviour for components

+The `rpc` service has a specialization to make using it with component safer.
+It does two things:

+- if a component is destroyed at the moment an rpc is initiated, an error will be thrown.
+This is considered an error, a destroyed component should be inert.
+- if a component is destroyed when a rpc is completed, which is a normal situation in an application, then the promise is simply left pending, to prevent any followup code to execute.

 ## Notes

 - If an rpc fails, then an event `RPC_ERROR` will be triggered on the main bus.